How do we create incredibly effective marketing plans and do it quickly?

 No one gets it right right out of the gate, but you need to have a starting point, and this is the way that we focus on creating a budget.
 It evolves from your actual objectives.

-The final, seventh factor in creating a marketing plan, is how we are going to gather your business drivers — the actual metrics — and report them.
+The final, fifth factor in creating a marketing plan, is how we are going to gather your business drivers — the actual metrics — and report them.

 This important piece of the equation is often missing from marketing plans.
 Why is it so important?
 Because you, the client, need to have control over what’s happening, track progress and see the actual results.